kolinsturt/kolinsturt.github.io/_posts/2020-02-01-remote_collaboration.md

 ### Cloud Collaboration
 #### [CryptPad](https://cryptpad.fr/)
-The Zero Knowledge Cloud In the current health crisis linked to the COVID-19 outbreak, CryptPad supports remote working.
-The storage limit for all registered users is increased to 1GB until further notice.
-Registration is free and there's no personal data required.
+The Zero Knowledge Cloud.
+In the current health crisis linked to the COVID-19 outbreak, CryptPad supports remote working.
+The storage limit for all registered users is 1GB.
+Registration is free and there’s no personal data required.

 Proprietary services like Google Drive and Dropbox have weakness; the companies can access all the documents you've opted to send to them.
 Cryptpad is free, open sourced and uses a blockchain for a zero-knowledge platform for collaborative document editing.
 This ensures only the people working on the documents have access to them.